PyCharm 2024.3 Help

 Create an environment using the Pipfile

-1. When you open a project that contains Pipfile, but no project interpreter is configured, PyCharm suggests that you create a pipenv environment.
+1. When you open a project that contains Pipfile, but no project interpreter is configured, PyCharm suggests that you set up a pipenv environment.

 Pipfile detected

-3. If PyCharm cannot autodetect the pipenv executable, specify the path to it and click OK.
+3. If PyCharm cannot autodetect the pipenv executable, specify the path to it manually.

 A new pipenv environment will be configured for your project and the packages listed in Pipfile will be installed.